 - property, plant and equipment (other than hotel buildings);

 - Right-of-use asset;

-- investments in subsidiaries:
+- investments in subsidiaries;

 - interest in an associate:

-- prepayments for construction; and
+- prepayments for construction;

-- hotel inventories.
+- hotel inventories; and

+- repossessed assets

 If the recoverable amount (i.e. the greater of the fair value less costs to disposal and value in use) of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
 An impairment loss is recognised as an expense immediately.